NathanaelBlackbourn/2022/readme.md

 Process

-y design for the site contains a dynamic layout within the header.
+My design for the site contains a dynamic layout within the header.
 It will contain navigation for the site and my CV.
 It expands to full screen  height to display the CV and slides off-screen to display projects and work.
 The structure within the header is based on that of bootstrap.